 Young Peoples Learning Center welcomes and celebrates the diversity of our students.
 We accept students with disabilities whenever feasible.
 We will work with outside agencies in order to provide additional programming as needed.
 We have specific relationships with local speech and language centers, child and family therapy services and occupational therapists to serve families and train staff.
-We work closely with these service providers to get children and families as much support as possible.
-These services can be provided on or off site.
+We work closely with these services can be provided on or off site.
 Please speak with a director about any special accommodations your child might need and we will do our best or help families work with the Larimer County Early Childhood Council to refer them to more appropriate care options.
 Our classrooms are not equipped or trained to restrain children and we may also not be the right care setting for children who have issues with harming other children.
 We want children to be in the best fit possible for their needs and will work with parents to give referrals if we are not the right location.
 Please note our downtown facilities have stairs and narrow doorways which may prevent certain families from having the access they need.